Graphite2213/Chalkboard/README.md

 The in-site chat was initially not intended to exist but i decided to add it in the last moment as to provide easier communication between artists.
+## TL;DR

+The point of this project is to see if humans can function and cooperate in a completely anon environment where anyone can do anything (even if they might not want to).
+This social experiment has 2 outcomes:
+1. It gets overrun by people who just want to vandalize and nobody can draw anymore
+2. That doesn't happen

+As observed on sites like 4chan humans are much more violent and hateful when completely anonymous.

+### What i expect:

+Lots and lots of funny number jokes, sus jokes, people just blacking/whiting out anything that gets drawn.

 ## More insight on the technical difficulties of this project
 This project was built mostly on my phone and im incredibly proud of